 You’re turning it into something different, in short.

 Now it is worth mentioning that remodelling projects can often cost more money than simply renovating a home.
-You’re often changing the structure which means that key things such as the plumbing and the electrical wiring is going to need to be changed.
+You’re often changing the structure which means that key things such as the plumbing and the electrical wiring are going to need to be changed.

 You will usually need contractors – unless you’re a plumber, electrician and a building contractor all in one.
 They’re pretty complex in comparison to renovating, so it’s important that you thoroughly consider whether you want a remodel or a renovation in advance.

-Another thing to keep in mind that in some situations you may need to get a permit to renovate your home, especially if you want to extend part of your home.
+Another thing to keep in mind is that in some situations you may need to get a permit to renovate your home, especially if you want to extend part of your home.
 This can also cost extra money, and you may need to install a new roof or something else.

 Remodelling your home can be a great choice if your home hasn’t been designed well and won’t fit with your current tastes or needs.
 Sometimes a remodel is the only answer if things haven’t been done properly.